Blockchain

 1. Federal Regulatory Bodies and Their Roles

-• Securities and Exchange Commission (SEC): The SEC treats many blockchain assets, especially cryptocurrencies, as securities if they pass the Howey Test (a standard for determining if an asset is an investment contract).
-This means projects involving token sales or Initial Coin Offerings (ICOs) may need to register with the SEC.
+• The Securities and Exchange Commission (SEC); The SEC considers assets, as securities when they meet the criteria of the Howey Test (which determines if an asset is an investment contract).
+Consequently projects engaging in sales or Initial Coin Offerings (ICOs) might be required to undergo registration with the SEC.

 2. State Regulations